llxq/blog/README.md

 # desc
-this is a blog app，use NextJs、ReactJs and MySql technology
+this is a blog app，use NextJs、ReactJs、redis、sequelize and MySql technology

 # run